Second heat wave in as many weeks grips Mediterranean while fires hit Spain, Switzerland and Greece

 Heat records are being shattered all over the world, and scientists say there is a good chance that 2023 will go down as the hottest year on record, with measurements going back to the middle of the 19th century.

 June saw the warmest global average temperature, according to Europe’s Copernicus Climate Change Service, and the U.N.’s World Meteorological Organization predicted that a number of heat records were set to fall this summer.
-The WMO said unprecedented sea surface temperatures and low Arctic sea-ice levels were largely to blame.
+The global organization said unprecedented sea surface temperatures and low Arctic sea-ice levels were largely to blame.

 Human-caused climate change from the burning of coal, oil and natural gas is making the world hotter and is being amplified by the naturally occurring El Nino weather phenomenon.
 But the current El Nino only started a few months ago and is still weak to moderate and isn’t expected to peak until winter.